Evermystery

 "Stop fixing it.
 Let the light be wrong.
 Let the linoleum lift.
 Leave the screen door however it is tonight and don't come back tomorrow to sand it down."
 She paused.
 "It doesn't have to be perfect for you to keep it."

-Then he crossed the kitchen and did the thing she didn't expect.
-He crouched at the curled corner of the linoleum, the flaw he'd been fighting for months, and instead of pressing it flat he peeled it back, slow and deliberate, until a long strip lifted away in his hand.
-A scrap of a floor that didn't exist, from a house that wasn't there, in a country that was real only because he had missed it badly enough to build it.
+He crossed the kitchen and did the thing she didn't expect.
+He crouched at the curled corner of the linoleum, the flaw he'd been fighting all year, and instead of pressing it flat he peeled it back, slow and deliberate, until a long strip lifted away in his hand.
+A scrap of a floor that didn't exist, from a house his family had left a lifetime ago, real now only because he'd missed it badly enough to build it back.

 "Okay," he said.

-He carried the strip out the green door.
-Grace followed.
-Behind them he left the door open, the porch light on, the moth going around, the rain falling on no one, and they walked back through the dark of their abandoned projects toward the white room, where the maple still pulsed its slow light and the staircase still went nowhere.
+He carried the strip toward the green door.
+At the threshold Grace took his hand—he let her, the way he had countless times he didn't have a map for—and behind them they left the door open, the porch light on, the moth going around, the rain falling on no one.
+Hand in hand they walked back through the dark of their abandoned projects toward the white room, where the maple still pulsed its slow light and the staircase still went nowhere.

-He set the strip of linoleum down at the base of the tree.
+He set the strip of linoleum down at the base of the tree, a headstone for the house.
 One real thing, carried out.
 The rest left to blur.

-They took their headsets off at the same time.
-The carriage house was dark, the monitors asleep, and through the window the estate had gone the deep settled black it only reached in the smallest hours, the bamboo markers glowing their soft green down the path.
+The carriage house was dark, the monitors asleep.
+Grace pushed the headset up off her eyes and the real room came back too solid—the hard chair, the cold the simulation never bothered to render, her own breath loud in the quiet.
+Across the desk Jeremy had his off already, the heels of his hands pressed against his eyes.
+Through the window the estate had gone the deep settled black it only reached in the smallest hours, the bamboo markers glowing soft green down the path.

 "Walk?"
 Grace said.